deeplearning4j/deeplearning4j/word2vec.md

 If the word isn't in the vocabulary, Word2vec returns just zeros.

-###Windows
+### windows

-Word2Vec works with other neural networks by facilitating the moving window model for training on word occurrences.
+Word2Vec works with other neural networks by facilitating the moving-window model for training on word occurrences.
+There are two ways to get windows for text:

-It does this via the moving window model.
-To get windows for text, there are two ways to do this:

       List<Window> windows = Windows.windows("some text");

-This will pull out moving windows of 5 out of the text.
-Each member of a window is a token.
+This will select moving windows of five tokens from the text (each member of a window is a token).

-Another thing you may want to do is use your own custom tokenizer.
-You can use your own tokenizer by doing the following:
+You also may want to use your own custom tokenizer like this:

       TokenizerFactory tokenizerFactory = new UimaTokenizerFactory();

       List<Window> windows = Windows.windows("text",tokenizerFactory);

-This will create a tokenizer for the text and create moving windows based on that.
+This will create a tokenizer for the text and moving windows based on the tokenizer.

-One other thing that may not be clear is how to train word sequence models.
-This is done by optimization with the [viterbi algorithm](../doc/org/deeplearning4j/word2vec/viterbi).
+Training word sequence models is done by optimization with the [viterbi algorithm](../doc/org/deeplearning4j/word2vec/viterbi).

 The general idea behind this is that you train moving windows with word2vec and classify individual windows (with a focus word)